Wynde is a remote user research platform for product teams.

 Navigation

-On large guides, users get lost quickly.
-Even good typography won’t help if readers can’t answer: “Where am I?” and “What’s next?”
+On large guides, users get lost quickly if readers can’t answer: “Where am I?” and “What’s next?”

 Persistent left sidebar on the desktop.